deathbeds/jyve/packages/ext/p5/README.md

-# @deathbeds/jyve-coffee-unsafe-extension
+# @deathbeds/jyve-p5-unsafe-extension
-> An extension for a totally unsafe browser js kernel
+> An extension for a totally unsafe browser p5 kernel

 ## Before
 ```bash